sirkris/Reddit.NET/docs/tutorials/cs/AuthTokenRetrieverXamarin/AuthTokenRetrieverXamarin.md

 ## Create the Reddit Authorization Page

-In AuthTokenRetrieverXamarin (the Xamarin.Forms project), add new new ContentPage and call it RedditAuthPage.xaml.
+In AuthTokenRetrieverXamarin (the Xamarin.Forms project), add a new ContentPage and call it RedditAuthPage.xaml.
 The corresponding RedditAuthPage.xaml.cs will be automatically generated along with it if you're using Visual Studio.

 ![Add Item](images/AddItem.png)